-Fake iMessage screenshots are everywhere on TikTok, Reels and meme pages โ funny "texts from mom," dramatic story-time skits, prank conversations.
+Fake iMessage screenshots are everywhere on TikTok, Reels and meme pages โ funny "texts from mom," dramatic story-time skits, prank conversations, and reaction videos built around a single text message.
 The good news is you don't need Photoshop or any app to make one.
 With a browser tool like PostMock you can build a realistic iMessage screenshot in under a minute, for free, with no watermark.

-This guide walks through exactly how to do it, and how to make the result look genuinely real.
+This guide walks through exactly how to do it, and how to make the result look genuinely real โ the kind of screenshot that survives the comment section without anyone calling it out.

 What you'll need